Set Up Single Sign-On

 You can determine whether the customer is sending the authentication value in the NameID or another attribute by asking them directly. |

 Request Binding | Select the desired request binding.
-The following options are available:
+The following options are available: HTTP POST HTTP Redirect |

-User Not Provisioned Error Message | Enter an error message (using the Rich Text Editor)that you wish to be displayed when any user is not provisioned to login. |
+User Not Provisioned Error Message | Enter an error message (using the Rich Text Editor) that you wish to be displayed when any user is not provisioned to login. |

-Check the box and select the Name from the drop-down menu & enter the desired Attribute. | |
+Do you want to enable SSO for advocacy? | Check the box and select the Name from the drop-down menu & enter the desired Attribute.
+To learn how to enable SSO in Advocacy, refer to Single Sign-On (Advocacy). |

 Use new SSO Certificate | Check box for Use New SSO Certificate.
 This box needs to be checked for every SSO enablement. |